mabdullahsoyturk/HPC-Paper-Notes/Energy-Efficient-Architecture-for-Graph-Analytics-Accelerators/README.md

 * For multi-core systems, synchronization overheads in the sync mode kills the performance.
 Async mode is sometimes even slower than sync mode.

 ### Limitations of Throughput Architectures
+Three key features of throughput architectures (e.g. GPU):
+1. Simple Cores
+2. Extensive Multithreading
+3. Single Instruction Multiple Data (SIMD)

+GPUs hide long memory access latencies by scheduling thousands of threads.
+However, iterative graph algorithms require synchronization and atomic access to common data structures.
+Efficient global synchronization among thousands of threads is not supported in today's GPUs.

+* Due to asymmetric convergence, the set of vertices can change significantly.
+Therefore, statically assigning vertices to GPU threads do not work well.
+* Async execution requires fine-grain synchronization netween neighboring vertices which is not well suited for GPU architectures due to expensive locking mechanism.
+* GPUs achieve their peak memory bandwidth only when accesses are coalesced but it is not the case for grahps with irregular memory access patterns.

+### Graph Parallel Abstraction
+There are several frameworks to develop parallel and distributed software for graph-parallel apps.
+This paper focuses on vertex-centric abstraction model that consists of **Gather-Apply-Scatter** (GAS) functions.